-The plan established for developing the Board's election districts would, at a minimum, increase opportunities for voter participation by having election districts that reflect the existing neighborhoods and communities of interest.
+The plan to be established for developing the Board's election districts would, at a minimum, increase opportunities for voter participation by having election districts that reflect the existing neighborhoods and communities of interest.

-The City has adopted its aldermanic districts.
-The Board will be provided with two plans for developing the school board districts at the February 24, 2022 Regular meeting of the Board.
-The Office of Board Governance secured the services of the Milwaukee City Clerk's Office to assist the district staff in developing a plan for apportioning the Board's election districts.
-Once adopted, the new MPS district apportionment plan will be published on the MPS site and district materials will be updated.
+Now that the City has adopted its aldermanic districts, the Board will be provided with at least one plan for developing the Board's election districts no later than the Board's regular meeting of February 2022.
+The Office of Board Governance will secure the services of the Milwaukee City Clerk's Office to assist district staff in developing a plan for apportioning the Board's election districts.